 To raise awareness of the water quality impacts of pollution entering our waterways via storm drains the Town of Blacksburg has partnered with local artists to install four original murals on selected storm drains in the downtown area.
 The town is particularly grateful for the assistance of the Blacksburg Regional Arts Association for providing valuable feedback as the program guidelines were developed and helping to publicize it with area artists.

-A design competition was opened in early 2018 in which local artists were encouraged to submit a design to raise public awareness of the choices (and changes) we can all make to restore the health of our local waterways while addressing one or more of these themes:
+A design competition was began in early 2018 in which local artists were encouraged to submit a design to raise public awareness of the choices (and changes) we can all make to restore the health of our local waterways while addressing one or more of these themes:

 - The Town of Blacksburg’s Freshwater Heritage